 Potential jurors have the option of submitting their juror qualification questionnaire and summons information on-line through the eJuror system.
-Jurors can also update personal information, submit a medical or other excuse, or request a deferral on-line.
+Jurors can also update personal information on-line.
 Simply log onto the system using the juror participant number located next to your name and address on the form you received in the mail.
 Click here to go to eJuror.

 Jury Qualification Process

 Please be advised the the U.S. District Court sends out letters requesting juror qualification information to randomly selected registered voters in Kansas.
 Collecting this information is the first step of a process undertaken every two years to develop a pool of qualified jurors who could be called for federal jury service.
 The letter directs recipients to www.ksd.uscourts.gov/eJUROR to answer a short series of questions and provides the phone number 800-959-9519 to call with any questions or concerns.
 The only personally identifiable information the court requests from you is a participant number, which is provided on the letter, and your date of birth.
 The court will not ask for your Social Security number, credit card or bank account information, or any other sensitive information.
 If you are uncomfortable providing information electronically through the secure website, or you do not have access to a computer, it is not necessary to contact the court.
 A jury questionnaire formwill automatically be mailed to those who do not respond via eJUROR.
 If you are still concerned about the legitimacy of any information being requested of you, please contact the jury department at email@example.com 800-959-9519.